trannhukhoinguyen/zen-chat/README.md

 For questions or support, please open an issue on GitHub.

-Original version made with ❤️ in Austin, TX by Johnny Culbreth Modified with ❤️ in Giza, Egypt by aabdoo23
+Original version made with ❤️ in Austin, TX by Johnny Culbreth Modified with ❤️ in India, China by aabdoo23